ramtinJ95/Mywiki/note_templates.md

 Note Templates
 ## Standard Note

 ---
 Status:
 tags:
-date: 'use the shortcut leader-da'
+date: 'use :r!date to get the date and time'